 Merit Badge Monday

 As a member of The MaryJane Farmgirl Sisterhood, we are each given an opportunity to earn merit badges.
 It is sorta like scouts for grownups.
 And, what a great way to learn new things.
-Today, I earned my “Beginner” Merit badge titled, Her Story.
+This month I earned my “Intermediate” Merit badge titled, Music.